-Interest expense was zero for the three months ended September 24, 2023 compared to \$1 thousand for the same fiscal period of the prior year.
+Interest expense was zero for the three month period ended December 24, 2023 compared to the same period of the prior fiscal year.
+Interest expense decreased by \$1 thousand to zero for the six month period ended December 24, 2023 compared to the same period of the prior fiscal year.